Bradley-Hower/201-reading-notes/class-03.md

 ## Two ways to change list item numbers

-The first way that the numbers in an ordered list can be changed is by entering the attribute `reveresed`.
-This will reorder the list in decending order.
+The first way that the numbers in an ordered list can be changed is by entering the attribute `reversed`.
+This will reorder the list in descending order.

-The second way that list numbers can be changed is by starting off with a different number.
+The second way that list numbers can be changed is by starting with a different number.
 Using the `start` attribute, the list can be started at any specified number.

 ## CSS - The Box Model